Skip to content

 What "compounded" actually means

 Compounded semaglutide and tirzepatide are prepared by pharmacies rather than the original manufacturer.
 The critical fact: compounded drugs are not FDA-approved, and the FDA does not verify their safety, effectiveness, or quality the way it does for brand-name products5.
 They exist in a specific regulatory lane — 503A pharmacies compounding for an individual patient, or 503B outsourcing facilities that are FDA-registered and held to tighter standards5.
 Compounded versions use the same underlying molecules, but the finished-product oversight is fundamentally different, and quality depends on the specific pharmacy.
+Availability has also changed: since the FDA declared the shortages resolved, mass-compounding of these copies has wound down, which is reshaping who can get compounded at all — see what the end of GLP-1 compounding means for you.

 The honest trade-off